semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

-In order to use two single quotes as string delimiter and one inside the string literal, we'll have the backslash character.
+To use two single quotes as string delimiter and one inside the string literal, we'll have the backslash character.

 ```python